99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - "Action": API calls that will be allowed / denied based on the effect
   - "Resource": list of res. to which the action is applied
   - "Condition": when it's applied (optional)

+IAM certificate store: if you got your certificate from a third-party CA, import the certificate into ACM or upload it to the IAM certificate store

 You can use Signature Version 4 to sign the API requests, to give API access in one AWS account to users in a different AWS account, also use
 resource policy on the resource you are trying to access...